 - You were stopped without reasonable cause: For example, if you were obeying all traffic laws, an officer might not be able to prove that he stopped you under reasonable suspicion that you were intoxicated.

 - You were operating a vehicle with a legally acceptable blood alcohol content (BAC).
 BAC has to be above a certain level for you to be convicted of a DUI.

 - Your chemical tests were mis-administered by law enforcement officers.
 Mis-administered tests can cause misleading or false results.

 You can improve your odds of successfully handling a DUI charge by getting help quickly.
 It is highly recommended that you do not discuss your DUI charges with anyone before you have spoken to a legal professional.
 Instead, contact a drunk driving accident lawyer in Burbank, California, immediately after an arrest.

 Handling Prior DUI Convictions in California

 Perhaps it is too late for you to fight a DUI charge.
 You may already have been convicted.
 Even in this circumstance, you have legal options.
-A DUI lawyer in Los Angeles could be able to help you file for an expungement of your DUI conviction.
+A DUI attorney in Los Angeles could be able to help you file for an expungement of your DUI conviction.